eblairmckee/eblairmckee/README.md

-- 👋 Hi, I’m @eblairmckee
+- 👋 Hey there!
+I'm Blair
-- ⚛️ I’m a UI Engineer
-- 💅🏼 atm I build design systems
+- 💅🏼 I work on the design system at Coinbase and start a lot of side projects that never get finished
 - 📫 @theblairwitch.eth